liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. why is it taking so long?
+1. don't be mad at me
+1. could you please hand me the book?
+1. I have not announced my arrival in Hangzhou
+1. food products have to undergo product grading
+1. the government is more effective than we tend to think
+1. the effect of the medicine is noticeable
+1. he has to cater to his boss
+1. what's that thing for?
+1. the powers of a judge are defined by law
+1. you better prioritize your work
+1. sorry, I made a mistake
+1. you should now be targeting the richest clients
+1. I'm incredibly moved
+1. we need to consider the ethics when making this decision
+1. discipline means the ability to control yourself or other people, even in difficult situations
+1. you are the only one who saw this coming
+1. how late do they serve?
+1. I was just pulling into the wrong driveway
+1. when did he return to his duties?
+1. the failed reform gave rise to social anomie, desperation, and poverty
+1. I don't like the flavor of onion
+1. time's up
+1. he isn't pressing charges
+1. we never have to go back to where we were a year ago
+1. China lacks everything except people
+1. If this is the way you feel
+1. she received a bunch of roses
+1. humorous conversation is an ingredient of comedy
+1. he takes two steps forward
+1. the powers of the judge are defined by law
+1. what would it be like to kiss you?
+1. I'm not skilled in the language
+1. It varies from person to person
+1. I'm not the one in possession of it
+1. I am in possession of some information
+1. he got shot before your arrival
+1. I never thought that anything like this could happen in America
+1. Here's one thing that comes to my mind
+1. How is the food?
+1. I am implementing my ideas
+1. the mild weather makes it a great place to visit
+1. It's gonna be punishment for you
+1. you understand the enormity of the task that lies ahead
+1. I bumped into her in the corridor
+1. thanks to whom the victory truly belongs
+1. the younger children often show great enthusiasm for computer games
+1. I think there is a subliminal message in the sentence
+1. the company specializes in customized computer software
+1. this instrument can detect a small amount of radiation
+1. don't overcomplicate your English
+1. I didn't lie to anybody
+1. I'll get back to my work
+1. you ain't gonna make it
+1. could this be another thing?
+1. I've been lucky, and I always will be
+1. I usually use a lot of new expressions and idioms from natural conversation
+1. it's maybe the first grade or kindergarten level
+1. he has just graduated from the police academy
+1. their duties overlapped
+1. you can receive a tax rebate
+1. the issue will be deferred until next year
+1. I would never be a toady to the boss
+1. she shifted to fourth gear to drive faster
+1. the difference between knowing the name of the thing and knowing the thing
+1. in many sports, physical fitness is not as important as skills
+1. do you think the new prime minister can turn things back
+1. how old do you think I am
+1. frequent participation in competitions hindered the athlete's recovery from his back injury
+1. bacteria are invisible to the naked eye
+1. this area are suffering from scarce supplies of water
+1. do not always listen to the pundits
+1. you should bandage the wound to reduce the risk of infection
+1. the most difficult part of a fight is training
+1. he ascribes his failure to bad luck
+1. teenagers in the rebellious period are always disobedient to their parents
+1. education is a long term investment
+1. I got a mortgage loan from the bank
+1. what doesn't kill you makes you stronger
+1. he swallowed his dinner so quickly that he got indigestion
+1. raw meat must be kept separate from cooked meat
+1. he goes jogging every night
+1. this kind of work will take its toll on the family
+1. I deserve an answer
+1. I'm impulsive sometimes
+1. don't criticize people too directly, but in a subtle way
+1. how much do you make?
+1. I will do everything in my power to make it better
+1. the youngsters must perceive the relationship between success and effort
+1. I can make a dish in under 30 seconds
+1. I was pulled over by a police officer
+1. we are short-handed; we are understaffed
 1. quantum mechanics theory suggests a world constantly changing
 1. all men are created equal
 1. I can eat a lot of food without gaining any weight